joao-m-lourenco-alpt/advanced-jenkins-training/linux/labs/lab1.md

 Do the next exercises per order.

-1. Display your current directory
+1. Display your current directory;
-2. Change to the /etc directory
+2. Change to the `/etc` directory;
 3. Now change to your home directory using only 3 key presses
 4. Change to the /boot/grub directory using only 11 key presses
 5. Go to the parent directory of the current directory